Skip to main content

 Requirements

-Before you install Herm, make sure the following are in place:
+Before installing Herm, make sure these are available:

 Chat

-Streaming responses, file context, slash commands, and more.
+Streaming responses, file context, slash commands, voice mode, and tool frames.

 Configuration